 - Discuss the option of using a technology device instead of handwriting notes and essays

 The communication experiences that you provided during the primary years of schooling will have helped your teenager in their ability to understand the world more fully.
-By sharing strategies with the coordinator they will be able to inform the teachers and your teenager will be able to access the curriculum more fully.
+By sharing strategies with the coordinator they will be able to inform all the teachers who teach your teen and your teenager will be able to access the curriculum more fully.